 - caesar croutons or homemade sourdough croutons

-- caesar salad dressing
+- creamy caesar salad dressing – use your favorite recipe or brand

 - freshly cracked pepper and lemon wedges to garnish